hpourv/guided-diffusion-notebook/README.md

 This repository provides a ready-to-run Google Colab notebook for sampling from the guided-diffusion pre-trained diffusion model.
 You can sample from diffusion models trained on datasets such as FFHQ, CelebA-HQ, AFHQ, and CUB, without manually downloading the checkpoints.

 # Image Restoration with pre-trained diffusion model
 In recent years, numerous methods have been introduced for unsupervised image restoration using diffusion models.
-In this work, I aim to implement these methods based on the descriptions provided in the original papers, rather than relying on their official GitHub implementations.
+In this part, I aim to implement these methods based on the descriptions provided in the original papers, rather than relying on their official GitHub implementations.